DustinJSilk/qwik-grpc/README.md

 src/.qwik-grpc
 ```

-> If you don't want to generate the qwik-grpc files into your `src/` folder, you can change the `outDir` option in the qwikGrpc() vite.config.ts plugin to an external folde such as node_module/.vite/qwik-grpc.
+> If you don't want to generate the qwik-grpc files into your `src/` folder, you can change the `outDir` option in the qwikGrpc() vite.config.ts plugin to an external folder such as node_module/.vite/qwik-grpc.
 You will need to edit your tsconfig.json file to include the folder in your TypeScript project.

 Register your gRPC clients in a plugin file `src/plugin@grpc.ts`: